vinjacoeb/appoinment-system/README.md

 # Laravel Inertiajs with Vue
-This is a demo Laravel-InertiaJS app using Sakai Theme From Primevue
+This is appointment-system using Laravel-InertiaJS app using Sakai Theme From Primevue

 ## Project Setup